percona/pmm-doc/docs/how-to/HA.md

 ### 2. Leverage Kubernetes for enhanced isolation

 If you are running PMM in a Kubernetes (K8s) environment, PMM offers a Helm chart that facilitates running PMM with enhanced isolation.
+See [Setting up PMM Server with Docker](../setting-up/server/helm.md).

 In this setup, even if the physical infrastructure encounters a problem, K8s automatically handles failover, migrating the PMM instance to a healthy node.

 While restarts within K8s can take up to several minutes (depending on your infrastructure configuration), PMM's data caching ensures that information is preserved during this transition.
 Alerts will still be triggered to keep you informed about any issues that started during PMM's restart and continue after PMM is back.